 Rebirth of Dialogue

 In an era in which 140-character tweets have replaced 30-second sound-bites, more than 8,000 people paid to attend a two-hour dialogue between a psychology professor (Jordan B. Peterson) and a neuroscientist (Sam Harris).
-It was their fourth public debate/discussion/dialog with thousands paying to attend.
+It was their fourth public debate/discussion/dialogue with thousands paying to attend.

 The events were uploaded to YouTube and millions have watched since then.